betaglot/plantabeta/docs/app/BetaGraph.md

 # <beta>BetaSetGraph</beta>

-(BetaGraph != ElementPropertiesGraph)
+(BetaGraph != ElementAttributesGraph)

 A BetaGraph for a BetaBlock

 All modules are interdependent

-All ViaElement have Neuro property dependencies
+All ViaSkill have Neuro property dependencies

 Each BetaInstance is different.
 The Beta that a user is experiencing changes each BetaInstance.